TeamBasedInquiryLearning/library/README.md

 ## Contributing for Advanced Users

+This repository is equipped with a devcontainer image so that users do not need to install software to contribute.
-We recommend using Codespaces to propose changes to this repository or a fork, even for advanced users:
+We recommend using Codespaces within your browser to propose changes to this repository or a fork, or [installing Docker locally](https://pretextbook.org/doc/guide/html/tutorial-install.html#subsec-installing-a-docker-container) to use the devcontainer.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/TeamBasedInquiryLearning/library)